Meet our Coaches

-and love empowering adults to become stronger swimmers.
+We're passionate about swimming and empower people to become stronger swimmers.

 Coach Monica Haddad

-Coach Monica brings over 20 years of swimming experience to Temescal in addition to teaching P.E. to students in the Bay Area.
-She really loves being on deck and is happy for having the opportunity to work with the swimmers of Temescal Aquatic Masters.
-Always upbeat, Monica inspires her swimmers with her humor and work ethic.
+Monica brings over 20 years of swimming experience to Temescal in addition to teaching psychical education to Bay Area students.
+She loves being on deck and is happy for having the opportunity to work with the swimmers of Temescal Aquatic Masters.
+Always upbeat, Monica inspires her swimmers with her humor and strong work ethic.

 Coach Dirk Dino

-Dirk Dino is life-long swimmer - swimming competitively from the age of 10 through his first year of college, and then several years of triathlons after college.
+Dirk is life-long swimmer, swimming competitively from the age of 10 through his first year of college, and then several years of triathlons after college.
 He now swims with Teme, as well as coaching part-time at Teme and at a local fitness club.
 Dirk also dedicates several months a year to coaching Special Olympics swimming in Oakland.